Warwick-Maths-Society/Warwick-Maths-Society.github.io/_posts/2024-10-08-Job Applications and CV Workshop.md

 # include_on_search : false
 ---

-In a collaboration between WMS and the Careers Service, we are tunning a job applications and CV writing workshop at **1400**
+In a collaboration between WMS and the Careers Service, we are running a job applications and CV writing workshop at **1400** today.

 In this Mathematics Society/Careers service event, we will discuss how to create effective CVs and cover letters.
 We will also look at using the *STAR* technique to answer on line competency style questions.